 A redundancy is an identification that a position and the tasks associated with that position are no longer required in the business.
 It is extremely important to be aware that a position is being made redundant; not an employee.
 A redundancy program is the result of an organization downsizing, rightsizing, or changing its direction which may also include outsourcing various business functions.

 2. Be aware of the possible stages of grief

 It is important to understand to a degree the possible stages of grief that you may go through following notification of a redundancy.
 One such model is the ‘Dancing with Sarah’ model of grief and transition.
 This is a very effective model to help individuals step through their feelings and emotions following events such as a redundancy.
 The ‘Dancing with Sarah’ stages include:

-When an individual is able to identify and categorise the emotions that they are feeling more effectively, they generally are able to seek possible alternative employment opportunities.
+When an individual is able to identify and categorize the emotions that they are feeling more effectively, they generally are able to seek possible alternative employment opportunities.

-For some lucky individuals, they will be provided a tailored outplacement support program to suit their requirements.
-For others, they may not be provided any support or the support they are provided does not suit their requirements.
+Some lucky individuals will be provided a tailored outplacement support program to suit their requirements.
+For others, they may not be provided any support, or the support they are provided does not suit their requirements.
 It has been identified that individuals who have support throughout the period of redundancy, as well as support in job search and marketing for a job, have a greater success rate in securing a new opportunity sooner.
-Accredited career consultants that specialise in tailored outplacement and transition programs are the best to provide personal support during this time.
+Accredited career consultants that specialize in tailored outplacement and transition programs are the best to provide personal support during this time.